discordjs/guide/guide/popular-topics/faq.md

 ```

 ::: tip
-You can learn more about these methods in the [Voice section of this guide](/voice)!
+You can learn more about these methods in the [voice section of this guide](/voice)!
 :::

 ### Why do some emojis behave weirdly?